rackerlabs/support-how-to/content/managed-operations/install-a-sitecore-package.md

 8. Review the package information and click **Install**.

-9. Copy the extracted files to the website preserving the folder structure, so that existing files are overwritten.
+9. Copy the extracted files to the website, preserving the same folder structure so that existing files are overwritten.

-10. Verify the your website is running.
+10. Verify that your website is running.

 The website should no longer be considered down for maintenance.
 Ff you used an “Under Maintenance” page it should now be removed.
 The advantage of this manual approach is that the files are copied using the current FTP User, and you do not need to change any security settings.